Date: February 17, 2022

 - Be able to choose best treatment options based on better understanding of colorectal cancer genetics.

-- Offer individualized treatmet options for patients in view of impact of tumour genetics on recurrence and survival in colorectal cancer.
+- Offer individualized treatment options for patients in view of impact of tumor genetics on recurrence and survival in colorectal cancer.

 Dr. Kelli Bullard Dunn received her bachelor’s degree from Stanford University and her medical degree from Harvard Medical School in 1992.
 She then completed her general surgery residency at the University of California, San Francisco and a fellowship in colon and rectal surgery at the University of Minnesota, where she was on the faculty from 2001 until 2005.
 She was recruited Roswell Park Cancer Institute in Buffalo, NY, in 2005, and became the Institute’s Chief of Colon and Rectal Surgery in 2009.
 Bullard Dunn joined the faculty of the University of Louisville in October 2011 where she is a Professor of Surgery.
 She currently serves as Vice Dean for Community Engagement and Diversity.
 She is board certified in both general surgery and in colon and rectal surgery, and has longstanding interest in the diagnosis and treatment of colorectal and anal cancers, precancerous conditions, hereditary malignancies, and other colorectal conditions.